jsgandalf/jarvis-worker/README.md

 }
 ```
 * The job calls 3commas api deals history per each user.
-* The job sends to slack everything after the last date recorded in the lastRan.json
+* The job sends to slack everything after the last date recorded in the lastRan